Nathan-v-n/PatternAnalysis-2025-NN/recognition/HipMRI_VQVAE_SSIM_Problem_47489299/README.md

 The goal is to create a model capable of reconstructing realistic MRI images, achieving a **Structural Similarity Index (SSIM)** greater than **0.6**, with “reasonably clear” reconstructed images.

-This model learns a **discrete latent representation** of MRI structures, a codebook of visual patterns, that can later be used for both **reconstruction** and **generation** of new realistic MRI-like images.
+This model learns a **discrete latent representation** of MRI structures, a codebook of visual patterns, that can later be used for **reconstruction** of realistic MRI images.

 ---